TryKickoff/trykickoff.github.io/learn/css.md

 Used for entire views (or pages).
 Usually these files consist of small tweaks that only concern a particular view.
 The [views](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/views/) directory should contain view-specific styles that don't fit into their own module, think `_home.scss` or `_recipe-page.scss` for example.

+**N.b.** We recommend that it is better to make reusable components rather than styling based on a view.
+Therefore, the styles in this folder _should _ be minimal.

 #### Mixins

 The [mixins](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/mixins/) directory contains a few mixins that will help you day-to-day.
 Amongst others, `_responsive.scss` contains our media query mixins ([read below](#responsive) for more info), `_hidpi.scss` contains our mixins for working with hiDPi (retina) styles and `_utility.scss` has a bunch of helpful mixins.
 For example, the `@include font-size()` mixin for specifying your font sizes with a `px` value but outputting both `rem` and `px` in your compiled styles.